-IMPORTANT!If there is an active configuration and you changed the SharePlex schema, copy the SharePlex objects from the old schema to the new one to preserve the replication environment.
+Prompt Response IMPORTANT!
+If there is an active configuration and you changed the schema, copy the objects from the old schema to the new one to preserve the replication environment.
 Do you want to enable replication of tables with TDE?
-Press Y to be prompted for the path name of the TDE wallet file.
-Type the fully qualified path for the TDE wallet file, including the wallet file name.
-Press N if not replicating TDE tables.
+Press N since TDE is not supported for RDS.
 Enter the default tablespace for use by SharePlex: Press Enter to accept the default or type the name of a different tablespace.
 Enter the temporary tablespace for use by SharePlex: Press Enter to accept the default or type the name of a different tablespace.
 Enter the index tablespace for use by SharePlex: Press Enter to accept the default or type the name of a different tablespace.
-Will the current setup for sid: SID be used as a source (including cases as source for failover or master-master setups)?
-Press Y if this is a source system or press N if this is a target system.
-IMPORTANT : All systems in a master-master configuration (peer-to-peer) and in a high-availability configuration are considered to be source systems due to the bidirectional nature of the replication.
+Will the current setup for sid: SID be used as a source (including cases as source for failover or primary-primary Press ${\bf Y}$ if this is a source system or press ${\bf N}$ if this is a target system. setups)?
+IMPORTANT: All systems in a primary-primary configuration (peer-to-peer) and in a high-availability configuration are considered to be source systems due to the bidirectional nature of the replication.